nfroidure/svgicons2svgfont/README.md

 **Warning:** The bounds calculation is currently a naive implementation that may not work for some icons.
 We need to create a svg-pathdata-draw module on top of svg-pathdata to get the real bounds of the icon.
-It's in on the bottom of my to do, but feel free to work on it.
+It's on the bottom of my to do, but feel free to work on it.
 Discuss it in the [related issue](https://github.com/nfroidure/svgicons2svgfont/issues/18).